NN125/react-ttt/10-2-reflection.md

 4. String templates: What made writing HTML in template strings difficult compared to writing actual HTML?

    - Writing HTML in strings or template literals removes access to autocomplete, error checking, and syntax highlighting, tools that make coding a heck of a lot easier to do.
 Without access to those, it becomes a massive pain to maintain.

+### Code Analysis

+Testing

+- Run npm t and look at lib.test.js.
+What does the test file verify?

+  - a

+- Why test calculateWinner separately from the React components?

+  - a

+- Pick one test case and explain what board state it's testing

+  - a

+File Organization

+- How is the code organized differently than the tutorial version?

+  - a

+- Why are WINNING_INDICES and calculateWinner in separate files?

+  - a

+- What's the benefit of this separation?

+  - a

+Modern JavaScript Patterns

+- The production code uses [...squares] instead of squares.slice().
+What's the difference?

+  - a

+- Find the Array.from() usage.
+What does it do?
+Why use it over a manual loop?

+  - a

+- The calculateWinner function chains find(), some(), and every().
+Trace through how it works with a winning board.

+  - a

+**UX Improvements** Compare the tutorial version to the production version:

+- What happens when you try to restart before making any moves?

+  - a

+- What does the production version do that the tutorial doesn't for tied games?

+  - a

+- How does the reset button text change based on game state?

+  - a

+Component Design

+- The Square component receives onClick as a prop.
+Why not use handleClick directly in the Square component?

+  - a

+- What would break if Square managed its own state with useState?

+  - a

+**React DevTools Investigation** Open the Components tab and play one move:

+- Which component(s) re-rendered?

+  - a

+- What does the squares state look like after your move?

+  - a

+- What is the value of the turn state?

+  - a

+**Execution Tracing** Walk through what happens when you click an empty square in the middle of a game:

+- Which function runs first?

+  - a

+- What state updates occur?

+  - a

+- Which components re-render?

+  - a

+- Why does the turn switch automatically?

+  - a